the-road-to-graphql/the-road-to-graphql/manuscript/08-apollo-server/index.md

 ### Heroku Troubleshoot

 It can happen that the GraphQL schema is not available in GraphQL Playground for application in production.
-It's because the `introspection` flag for Apollo Server is disabled for production.
-In order to fix it, you can set it to true:
+It's because the `introspection` flag for Apollo Server is disabled.
+In order to fix it, you can set it to true.
+Another improvement to add may be the `playground` flag to enable GraphQL Playground for Heroku:

 {title="src/index.js",lang="javascript"}
 ~~~~~~~~
 const server = new ApolloServer({
 # leanpub-start-insert
   introspection: true,
+  playground: true,
 # leanpub-end-insert
   typeDefs: schema,
   resolvers,